 The Provost and Deputy President has overall responsibility for the assessment of learners.
-As specified in section 2.1.2 of Marks and Standards in the Handbook of Academic Regulations and Procedures, the PDP ensures:
+As specified in section 2.1.2 of Marks and Standards in the Handbook of Academic Regulations and Procedures, the VPAASE ensures:

-- a) That appropriate methods of assessment are in place for each candidate - b) That assessment papers/materials are prepared by internal examiners, approved by external examiners and printed in good time for final assessments (SP 4.1.2) - c) That examination booklets and other assessment materials are examined by internal examiners and that results for each candidate as approved by the external examiners are made available for meetings of Academic Council Examination Boards - d) That accurate records in regard to continual assessment, along with all associated materials, are maintained and made available as required, particularly to external examiners - e) That proper arrangements are made for holding meetings of Academic Council and Faculty Examination Boards in accordance with the provisions of section 2.3 below - f) Timely transmission of the recommendations of meetings of Academic Council Examination Boards to the Academic Council
+- i. the proper conduct of assessments, including invigilation - ii. implementation of maximum security in all matters pertaining to assessments - iii. that assessment papers/materials are prepared by internal examiners, approved by external examiners and printed in good time for final assessments - iv. that appropriate assessment arrangements are made for each candidate - v. that scripts and other assessment materials are examined by internal examiners and that results for each candidate as approved by the external examiners are made available for meetings of Academic Council Examination Boards - vi. that accurate records in regard to continuous assessment, along with all associated materials, are maintained and made available as required and, in particular, to external examiners - vii. that proper arrangements are made for holding meetings of Academic Council and Faculty Examination Boards in accordance with the provisions of section 2.3 below viii. timely transmission of the recommendations of meetings of Academic Council Examination Boards to the Academic Council

 The Handbook of Academic Regulations and Procedures is updated annually by ARC and approved by Academic Council.
 The handbook is published on the policy hub.
-Once the handbook has been updated, the AVPAA sends a notification email to all members of the campus community specifying what has changed.
+Once the handbook has been updated, ACADEMIC REGISTRY sends a notification email to all members of the campus community specifying what has changed.